mmarnold7/mmarnold7.github.io/AOS C204 project.md

 #### Feature importance

 Figure 4 shows the feature importance of the RAP-Chem features included in the model.
-The CO total vertical column is the most important feature as expected accounting for 44% of the correlation.
-The other four features are remarkably close together with surface temperature, surface co, aerosol scattering height, and surface PM2.5 accounting for 17%, 14%, 13%, and 10% respectively.
-Despite the model trying to predict CO total vertical column, the RAP-Chem CO total vertical column does not even account for half of the correlation, indicating the importance of the other features.
+The CO total vertical column is the most important feature as expected accounting for 65% of the correlation.
+The other four features are remarkably close together with surface temperature, aerosol scattering height, surface co, and surface PM2.5 accounting for 14%, 9%, 7%, and 5% respectively.
+Despite the model trying to predict CO total vertical column, the RAP-Chem CO total vertical column accounts for just over half of the correlation, indicating the importance of the other features.

 ![](assets/projectplots/Figure4.png){: width="300" }